Mary Anne Cox, Chair

 Mary Anne Cox was Assistant Chancellor of the Connecticut Community College System for more than 24 years, working in Communications to increase support for the mission of community colleges among the public, community, business and government leaders.
 She is a Board member for the Connecticut Public Access Network (CPAN), and a docent at the Florence Griswold Museum.

-H. Brian Dumeer, Chairman
+H. Brian Dumeer, Vice Chair

 H. Brian Dumeer, partner with Carlson & Dumeer LLC in Middletown, focuses his practice on personal injury and criminal defense in both Connecticut and Massachusetts.
 He is actively involved with the Middlesex United Way, The Young Leaders Society, and the Middlesex Chamber of Commerce.
 Attorney Dumeer serves as Chairman of the Fundraising Committee for the Middlesex Community College Foundation.